cloudmesh-community/fa18-523-61/project-report/report.md

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-61/blob/master/project-report/report.md)

 ---
-Keywords: Twitter, Text Mining, Python, MongoDB, Amazon Web Services
+Keywords: Twitter, Text Mining, Python, MongoDB, Amazon Web Services, Tweepy, Naive Bayes, Neural Networks
 ---

 ## Abstract

-This term paper will provide a thorough analysis, and detailed, informative document pertaining how the Twitter API, in conjunction with Python and MongoDB Atlas can provide an effective solution for collecting and analyzing tweets.
+The paper's objectives are to provide a thorough analysis, and detailed, informative document pertaining how the Twitter API, in conjunction with Python and MongoDB Atlas can provide an effective solution for collecting and analyzing tweets.
 The paper's objectives are to provide a thorough understanding pertaining to how the twitter API works, how twitter data is constructed, how Python's tweepy library works to collect data, and how MongoDB Atlas cloud service provides a robust environment to store twitter data for future analysis.
 The paper will also discuss the implications of using the Twitter app and its data within the realm of Big Data and Natural Language Processing.

 ## Introduction